benmurphyy/ESP32-C6_ESP-IDF_COMPONENTS/components/peripherals/i2c/esp_ssd1306/README.md

 # Generic SSD1306 (128x32 and 128x64) OLED Display
-This driver was developed for generic SSD1306 OLED displays.
+This esp-idf driver was developed for generic SSD1306 OLED displays.
 Information on features and functionality are documented and can be found in the `ssd1306.h` header file.
-The SSD1306 component is a compact and simplified driver that is compatible with 128x64 and 128x32 displays.
-There is three font sizes supported, hardware and software scrolling capabilities, bitmap visualization, and more.
-This component has one font implemented at this time (i.e. 8x8 basic latin + control + extended latin) but ideal for most use-cases.
+The SSD1306 component is a compact and simplified driver compatible with 128x64 and 128x32 OLED displays.
+There are three font sizes supported, hardware and software scrolling capabilities, bitmap visualization, and more.
+This component has one font implemented now (i.e. 8x8 basic Latin + control + extended Latin) but is ideal for most use cases.

-The example initializes a 128x64 SSD1306 display and demonstrates the following features:
+The example initializes a 128x64 SSD1306 OLED display and demonstrates the following features:
 - Display large text (x3)
 - Display file receive and transmit bitmap icons
 - Display medium text (x2)
 - Display text
-- Display count down timer
+- Display countdown timer
 - Display text scrolling up
 - Display text scrolling down
 - Display text paging down and up
-- Display text scrolling horizontally from right and from left
+- Display text scrolling horizontally from right and left
 - Display text scrolling vertically downwards and upwards
 - Display bitmap images
-- Display invert text and fadeout
+- Display inverted text and fadeout

 Generic 128x64 SSD1306 OLED display example:
 ```